Our History

 In 2004, we retired our cartoon tanker, and replaced it with a 2003 Stirling which carries a 1200 gallon tank and a 1050 GPM pump.
 We also were donated a Ford van which had formerly been used as an ambulance to use as a command centre and utility vehicle.

 In 2009, Chief Bud White retired after 45 years at the post.
-He continues to serve as a firefighter on the department, recently receiving an Exemplary Service medal for 65 years of service.
 The role of Chief was passed to Randy Gowlett. who commands a contingent of 22 volunteers covering approximately 40 miles from the Westfield ferry to Kingston.

 At the end of 2010, our 1987 GMC pumper/tanker from MetalFab was decommissioned and replaced with a 2009 Freightliner.
 This truck is essentially the mate to the 2003 Sterling.